-This shell is nearly \$ of the weight of a solid iron bullet of the same diameter, and the powder is $\frac{3 \circ}{2 \cdot 3 \cdot 1}$ of the shell; by computing on the principles laid down in rule the 5th of the preceding paper, the potential random will come out very near 5000 yards, and the F will be '3060 yards.
-But as this shell in its flight rises to the perpendicular height of about 1000 yards, where the air is rarer by near $\frac{1}{8}$ part than below.
-On this account the medium resistance will be diminished by about To part, and augmenting the F in the same proportion, it becomes 3264, whence, by the corollary of the 2d proposition of our 2d paper, "the actual range comes out 3230, differing from the experiment by no more than 120 yards; so that with this prodigious charge of powder, by far the grestest greatest used in any military projectile; the actual velocity of the shell differs but inconsiderably from what is ascribed to it by the preceding theory.
+This shell is nearly $\frac{4}{5}$ of the weight of a solid iron bullet of the same diameter, and the powder is $\frac{3}{23.7}$ of the shell; by computing on the principles laid down in rule the 5th of the preceding paper, the potential random will come out very near 5000 yards, and the F will be 3060 yards.
+But as this shell in its slight rises to the perpendicular height of about 1000 yards, where the air is rarer by near $\frac{1}{8}$ part than below.
+On this account the medium resistance will be diminished by about $\frac{1}{100}$ part, and augmenting the F in the same proportion, it becomes 3264, whence, by the corollary of the 2d proposition.

+tion of our 2d paper, the actual range comes out 3230, differing from the experiment by no more than 120 yards; so that with this prodigious charge of powder, by far the greatest used in any military projectile; the actual velocity of the shell differs but inconsiderably from what, is ascribed to it by the preceding theory.